andreasabel/inCode/entry/fixed-length-vector-types-in-haskell.md

 useful the singletons library is at unifying all of these distinct type-level stuffs.

-We can write `exactLength` in a cute way by inducting on the length we want and the vector, so it might be fun to look at this version instead –
+We could also write `exactLength` in a cute way by inducting on the length we want and the vector, so it might be fun to look at this version instead –

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/fixvec-2/VecInductive.hs#L125-135